sanikabhagat/Edgar-Dataset-Analysis/README.md

 # Edgar-Dataset-Analysis

-Working with Edgar datasets: Wrangling, Pre-processing and exploratory data analysis
-EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system, performs automated collection, validation, indexing, acceptance, and forwarding of submissions by companies and others who are required by law to file forms with the U.S. Securities and Exchange Commission (the "SEC").
+EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system, performs automated collection, validation, indexing, acceptance, and forwarding of submissions by companies and others who are required by law to file forms with the U.S. Securities and
+Exchange Commission (the "SEC").
 The database is freely available to the public via the Internet (Web or FTP).

-The goal of this assignment is to work with Edgar datasets
-• Deadline: October 12th midnight.
-• All submissions are to be done through github + QuSandbox
-• The repository shouldn’t be updated after October 12th 11.59pm or will incur penalty.
-• Send the github link to analyticsneu@gmail.com and the TA.
-Problem 1: Data wrangling Edgar data from text files (50 points) Part 1: Parse files https://datahub.io/dataset/edgar lists how to access data from Edgar.
+## Problem 1: Data wrangling Edgar data from text files

+### Part 1: Parse files
+https://datahub.io/dataset/edgar lists how to access data from Edgar.
 The goal of this exercise is to extract tables from 10Q filings using Python
 Given a company with CIK (company ID) XXX (omitting leading zeroes) and document accession